Smokestack Series FAQ

-Currently, Tank 7 Farmhouse Ale and Double-Wide I.P.A. are the only year-round Smokestack Series brew that is available on tap in retail outlets .
-Varied amounts of seasonal Smokestack beers are available in select markets, and we do our best to have special selections tapped in our Tasting Room for brewery visitors to enjoy.
+Currently, Tank 7 Farmhouse Ale and Double-Wide I.P.A. are the only year-round Smokestack Series brew that are available on tap in retail outlets .
+Varied amounts of seasonal Smokestack beers are available in select markets as well, and we do our best to have special selections tapped in our Tasting Room for brewery visitors to enjoy.

 The batch number consists of a letter or number indicating the brand, followed by the Julian date when the beer was bottled.
 For example, 70071 is a bottle of Tank 7 (7) bottled in 2010 (the first 0) on March 12th (071, the 71st day of the year).
 We also provide a “Best By” date (mo/yr) underneath the batch number, in this case 03/11.
 The beer is not necessarily bad after expiration, but may have passed its prime.
 Seasonal and limited release beers also have a Best By date, but instead of a bottling date, a batch number.
 For example, 2010-1 on a bottle of Rye-on-Rye is used for the first batch bottled in 2010.
 The Best By date is 01/13, indicating that we believe this beer can be aged for up to three years.